eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 Colcon installation (recommended)
 =================================

 #.
-Create a :code:`DDS-Record` directory and download the :code:`.repos` file that will be used to install |eddsrecord| and its dependencies:
+Create a :code:`DDS-Record-Replay` directory and download the :code:`.repos` file that will be used to install |eddsrecord| and its dependencies:

     .. code-block:: bash

-        mkdir -p ~/DDS-Record/src
+        mkdir -p ~/DDS-Record-Replay/src
-        cd ~/DDS-Record
+        cd ~/DDS-Record-Replay
         wget https://raw.githubusercontent.com/eProsima/DDS-Recorder/main/ddsrecorder.repos
         vcs import src < ddsrecorder.repos